SergiusTheBest/plog/README.md

 RollingFileAppender::RollingFileAppender(const char* fileName, size_t maxFileSize = 0, int maxFiles = 0);
 ```

+It writes log data to a file with rolling behaviour.
+The sample file names produced by this appender:

+* mylog.log <== current log file (size < maxFileSize)
+* mylog.1.log <== previous log file (size >= maxFileSize)
+* mylog.2.log <== previous log file (size >= maxFileSize)

+If `maxFileSize` or `maxFiles` is 0 then rolling behaviour is turned off.

 ###ConsoleAppender

 ```cpp
 ConsoleAppender::ConsoleAppender();
 ```

+This appender outputs log data to `stdout`.

 ###AndroidAppender

 ```cpp
 AndroidAppender::AndroidAppender(const char* tag);
 ```

+This appender uses Android logging system to output log data.
+They can be viewed with [logcat](http://developer.android.com/tools/help/logcat.html) or in a log window of Android IDEs.

 #Extending
 Plog can be extended to support new custom: